 No matter how secure your hardware device, if someone has access to your written words, they can take your bitcoin – without even needing access to your HWW.
 All they have to do is put the 24 words into THEIR hardware wallet, and spend your bitcoin to a wallet you have no control over.
 Your balance will then be zero.

 So write neatly and carefully.
 Making an error when writing down the words, or writing in such a way that you misinterpret your handwriting in the future, would mean that if you needed the words to restore a damaged or lost HWW, you will fail, and access to your bitcoin will be lost.
 This has happened to people.

-The hardware wallet will usually get you to write the words down as it displays them to you one by one, and then it will get you to enter them into the device to check you have written in down accurately.
+The hardware wallet will usually get you to write the words down as it displays them to you one by one, and then will get you to enter them into the device to check you have written it all down accurately.